-NOISE ELEMENT General Plan Goal, Objective, Policy Description of City Action N-2.6: Allow a higher exterior noise level standard for conditions to sensitive receptors with discretionary infill projects in existing residential areas adjacent to major approvals. arterials if it can be shown that there are no feasible mechanisms to meet the exterior noise levels.
-The interior standard of 45 dBA CNEL shall be enforced for any new residential project.
-N-2.7: Encourage effective site planning in mixed-use areas that provides the optimal distance between source of excessive sound and residents.
-N-2.8: Require new mixed-use developments to site loading areas, parking lots, driveways, trash enclosures, mechanical equipment, and other noise sources away from the residential portion of the development and adjacent established residential development.
+NOISE ELEMENT General Plan Goal, Objective, Policy Description of City Action N-2.8: Require new mixed-use developments to site loading areas, parking lots, driveways, trash enclosures, mechanical equipment, and other noise sources away from the residential portion of the development and adjacent established residential development.
 N-2.9: Limit hours and/or require attenuation of commercial/entertainment operations adjacent to residential and other noise sensitive uses in order to minimize excessive noise to these receptors.

-Safety Element Goal S-1: Risk Management of Natural and Human-Caused Disasters

-Objective S-1A: Work to mitigate and prevent potential adverse consequences of natural and human-caused disasters.

-- S-1.1: Continue to incorporate geotechnical hazard data into future land use decision-making, site design, and construction standards. - S-1.2: Enforce standards, review criteria, and ensure that structures on or adjacent to bluffs are set back sufficiently to preserve the natural contours and aesthetic value of the bluff line and to provide sufficient access for fire protection. - S-1.3: Require geologic surveys of all new development located on or adjacent to bluffs. - S-1.4: Encourage retrofitting of structures-particularly older buildings-to withstand earthquake shaking and landslides consistent with State and historical building codes. - S-1.5: Enforce applicable building codes relating to the seismic design of structures to reduce the potential for loss of life and property damage. - S-1.6: Identify through a study the issue of unreinforced masonry buildings and soft stories and other structures not meeting earthquake standards in Costa Mesa.
-Provide assistance if necessary to unreinforced masonry building owners once those buildings have been identified.
+minimize excessive noise to these receptors.
+SAFETY ELEMENT General Plan Goal, Objective, Policy Description of City Action Safety Element Goal S-1: Risk Management of Natural an tial adverse consequences of natural and human-caused disasters.
+Control vised versus and anionsis atomdords are reviewed S-1.1: Continue to incorporate geotechnical hazard data into future land use decision-making, site design, and Geotechnical reports and seismic standards are reviewed in detail for each project and building permit application construction standards. process.
+The City maintains the most current flood hazard S-1.2: Enforce standards, review criteria, and ensure and floodplain information, with the latest improvements in that structures on or adjacent to bluffs are set back the flood channels reflected in the 2009 Flood maps; sufficiently to preserve the natural contours and aesthetic there are no residential properties within flood hazard value of the bluff line and to provide sufficient access for areas. fire protection.
+S-1.3: Require geologic surveys of all new development Office of Emergency Management is developed a Local located on or adjacent to bluffs.
+Hazard Mitigation Plan, which will address flood hazards S-1.4: Encourage retrofitting of structures-particularly and related issues specific to Costa Mesa.
+As part of the older buildings-to withstand earthquake shaking and development of the Local Hazard Mitigation Plan, it is required that the Office of Emergency Management engage and share information with the public regarding flood and other local hazards.
+Additionally, the Emergency Services Administrator is currently participating in planning multiple agencies, including the landslides consistent with State and historical building codes.
+S-1.5: Enforce applicable building codes relating to the seismic design of structures to reduce the potential for loss of life and property damage.
+S-1.6: Identify through a study the issue of unreinforced Orange County Operational Area, regarding dam masonry buildings and soft stories and other structures inundation on a regional level.
+The City currently not meeting earthquake standards in Costa Mesa.
+Provide participates in the countywide mass notification system, assistance if necessary to unreinforced masonry building Alert OC, which provides mass notifications to the citizens owners once those buildings have been identified. and businesses of Costa Mesa.
+In addition, the City has S-1.7: Continue to implement the Seismic Hazard received authorization from the Department of Homeland Security to disseminate Integrated Public Alert and Mapping Act, which requires sites within liquefaction Warning (IPAWS) Wireless Emergency Alerts (WEA) hazard areas to be investigated for liquefaction Training (ii /11/0) Willolds Efficigority Alorts (WEA) susceptibility prior to building construction or human occupancy.
+S-1.8: Consider site soils conditions when reviewing projects in areas subject to liquefaction or slope instability.
+2021: S-1.9: Continue to consult with appropriate local, State, 1 and federal agencies to maintain the most current flood Community Survey for Local Hazard Mitigation hazard and floodplain information; use the information as Plan released March 2021 a basis for project review and to guide development in accordance with federal, State, and local standards.